smokeballdev/api-docs/docs/documentation/a-Introduction.md

 The Smokeball API conforms to [REST](https://en.wikipedia.org/wiki/Representational_state_transfer).
 Our API has predictable resource-oriented URLS, accepts [JSON](https://www.json.org/json-en.html) request bodies, returns [JSON](https://www.json.org/json-en.html) and uses standard HTTP status codes and verbs.

+If you've developed a software solution for the Legal Industry, an opportunity may exist to work with Smokeball to help our clients 'Run Their Best Firm'.

+To start your integration journey with Smokeball, please follow this [link](https://smokeball.atlassian.net/servicedesk/customer/portal/3/create/13) to complete the registration of interest form, and a member from our Partnerships or Product Teams will be in touch.

 ### Base URLs

 Refer to the below base urls for different environments and regions.